Age of Information Optimization in a RIS-Assisted Wireless Network: System Model

-where $\sigma^2$ is the thermal noise power and $P$ is the transmit power of BS.
-So far, we discuss the main components related to the SNR and now we will discuss the main ingredients for the AoI problem.
+where $\sigma^2$ is the noise power experienced at each destination and $P$ is the transmit power of the BS.
+So far, we have discussed the main components related to the SNR at each destination.
+Next, we will discuss the main elements for the AoI problem.

-\subsection{Age of Information}
+\section{Age of Information}

-The AoI illustrates how old the information is from a destination's perspective and characterizes the inter-delivery time arrivals and the latency.
-We denote the AoI for a destination $i$ in time-slot $t$ as $A_i(t)$.
-A successful delivery of a packet at the destination in a given time slot $t$ is conditioned on two terms.
-1) the stream selected by the BS for scheduling in time-slot $t$ has a packet available, 2) the SNR of the channel between BS and the destination is above a given threshold.
-Precisely, if a packet of traffic stream $i$ is scheduled by the BS and it is successfully delivered, the corresponding AoI in the subsequent time-slot is denoted by $A_i(t+1)= z_i(t) +1$, where $z_i(t)$ represents the system time of the packet in queue $i$ at the beginning of slot $t$.
-Conversely, if the transmission remained unsuccessful, the AoI value will leads to $A_i({t})+1$.
-Hence, the evolution of AoI of destination $i$ is given as
+{The AoI illustrates how old the information is from a destination's perspective and is defined as the time elapsed since the most recent successful transmission of the valid information update \cite{kosta2017age}}. {For all $t \in \mathcal{T}$ and $i \in \mathcal{I}$, let $y_i(t)$ denote the AoI for a destination $i$ in time-slot $t$}.
+In addition, it is important to mention that a successful delivery of a packet at the destination in a given time slot $t$, for all $t \in \mathcal{T}$, is conditioned on two realizations: \begin{enumerate} \item The stream selected by the BS for scheduling in time-slot $t$ has a packet available in its queue. \item The SNR of the channel between the BS and the destination including the impact of both the direct and indirect links is above a given threshold. \end{enumerate} Precisely, for all $i \in \mathcal{I}$ and $t \in \mathcal{T}$, if a packet of the $i$th traffic stream is scheduled by the BS and it is successfully delivered at the $t$th time-slot\footnote{{In this work, we considered that the transmission of each packet occupies one time-slot from BS to each destination \cite{kosta2020non}}.}, then the corresponding AoI in the subsequent time-slot will be given by $ y_i({t+1})= z_i(t) +1$, where $z_i(t)$ represents the system time of the packet in queue $i$ at the beginning of slot $t$.
+Conversely, if the transmission remained unsuccessful, then the AoI in the subsequent time-slot will be given by $y_i({t+1}) = y_i({t})+1$.
+Hence, for all $i \in \mathcal{I}$, the evolution of AoI of destination $i$ \cite{kadota2019minimizing} is given as { }